ahayman/ahayman.github.io/_posts/2021-02-12-defensive-baking.md

 <!--start-->

+So I picked this one up off a Kindle recommendation.
+It was fantasy, it looked entertaining, it had a ton of good reviews, and it was on sale for a dollar.
+It wasn't even an impulse buy— my impulse to purchase it arrived after I'd pressed the button.
+It was also going to be a quick read, so I didn't feel like I needed to finish any of my other books before starting this one, a nice interlude before I return to whatever ongoing epic fantasy I'm currently consuming.

 A Magician's Guide to Defensive Baking (henceforth referred to as Defensive Baking for the sake of sanity) is a Story, capital S. In the fantasy/sci-fi world, writers will often try to bring a strong sense of realism to their worlds.
-They are, after all, _already_ assuming an unrealistic premise of magic and/or technology that might as well be magic.
-But there's also a segment of authors that lean in to the unrealistic, practically turning their stories into it's own metaphor.
+They are, after all, already assuming an unrealistic premise of magic and/or technology that might as well be magic.
+But there's also a segment of authors that lean in to the unrealistic, practically turning their story into it's own metaphor.

 Defensive Baking is one of those books.
 It leans in toward the ridiculous, humorous, and the fantastical.
 It reads more like a fairy tale and a delightful one at that.
 It was a thoroughly enjoyable book, easy to read, and inviting to pick up.
 Kind of like a warm chocolate cookie, I found myself enjoying the simple process of reading a good simple story.